lucadiliello/datasets_augmentation/README.md

 ...
 ```

-You should repeat this operation both for the dataset you want to augment and for the dataset you will retrieve new sentences from.
+You should repeat this operation both for the dataset you want to augment and for the dataset from which you will retrieve new sentences.

 ## Retrival of similar sentences

-Run addition of similar sentences with:
+Run the addition of similar sentences with:

 ```bash
 python -m datasets_augmentation.retrieve_sentences ...